Ergo Box Design: A Comprehensive Guide#

 What is the box's purpose?#

-For instance, a lending box is designed to simplify the loan process.
+For instance, a lending box is designed to simplify the loan process within a DeFi application.

 What data should the box store?#

-The box's function determines the data stored in it.
-A lending box, for example, would store lending-related information in its registers.
+The box's function determines the data stored in its registers.
+A lending box, for example, would store lending-related information (like loan amount, interest rate, collateral details, borrower/lender addresses) in its registers (R4-R9).

 How will the box perform its function?#

-This step involves thinking about the overall transaction, not just the box.
-It requires scripting the guard script (or smart contract) to perform its intended function using the data stored in the registers.
+This step involves thinking about the overall transaction flow, not just the individual box.
+It requires scripting the guard script (using ErgoScript) to enforce the rules and perform its intended function using the data stored in the registers and potentially data from other input boxes or data inputs.

 Register Data Types#